contributte/fileupload/.docs/README.md

 ### Copy files

 This component needs for its precise functionality some third party scripts and styles.
-Copy all required assets from aassets folder to www root of project.
+Copy all required assets from the assets folder to the www root of the project.

 ### Loading CSS and JS in layout.latte